venkateshterikuti/venkateshterikuti.github.io/_pages/activities.md

 - **Deepers** <br> Member of the [Deepers](https://www.deepers.ai/) community.
 We aim at teaching Deep Learning to both developers and managers in the indutry, so that they can unlock AI's potential for business.
 [Here you can find some of the *Deepers* Python tutorials.](https://github.com/alessiodevoto/deepers)

+- **Cancer Diagnosis Classification Project** <br> A data mining project demonstrating supervised learning techniques on the breast cancer diagnostic dataset.
+Implemented and compared Support Vector Machine and Logistic Regression models to predict whether tumors are malignant or benign.
+The project includes comprehensive evaluation metrics, cross-validation, and achieves 90%+ accuracy.
+Built with Python's scientific ecosystem including pandas, scikit-learn, and matplotlib.
+[View on GitHub](https://github.com/venkateshterikuti/Cancer-Diagnosis-Classification-Project)